Ivolginsky Datsan is center of Buddhism in Russia.

 Do not turn your back on the statues and point your finger at them

-At the exit of the datsan stands arshan - a vessel with water.
-You need to scoop water out of it with your right hand and pour it into your left, take three sips, and pour the rest on your head.
+At the exit of datsans there is some arshan - a vessel or a pot with water.
+You need to scoop water out of it with your right hand and pour it into your left one, take three sips, and pour the rest on your head.
 This ritual symbolizes purification.

 It symbolizes wisdom, purity and divine revelation.
 According to legend, in ancient times Buddhist monks dressed in white.
 However, after the next bath, their clothing itself became the color of saffron.

-It is believed that this is a real type of tree, which is now called the "sacred ficus."
+It is believed that this is a real type of tree, which is now called the - sacred ficus.
 Now it can be seen in any Buddhist monastery or temple.
-It is under such a tree, according to legend, that Siddhartha Gautama achieved complete enlightenment.
+Under such a tree, according to legend, that Siddhartha Gautama achieved complete enlightenment.

 A Buddhist monk with an umbrella may be simply trying to protect himself from heat or rain.
 However, the umbrella in Buddhism also symbolizes good deeds aimed at protecting against the blows of fate.